 Faculty & Staff Directory

-Mary Plant-Thomas is excited to begin her third year as part of Gateway High School's Science Department, teaching Biology 10 and AP Biology.
+Mary Plant-Thomas is excited to begin her ninth year at Gateway teaching tenth grade Biology and AP Biology.
+In addition to teaching, Mary has also served as a Faculty Representative to the Board, the Co-Chair of the Faculty Affairs Committee, has mentored a number of student teachers, and fostered partnerships with UCSF and BABEC.
 Mary earned her undergraduate degree from an unconventional combination of Wellesley College and UC San Diego.
-She then went on to get her Masters in Education from UC Santa Barbara's Teacher Education Program where she was a Noyce Scholar.
-While at UCSB, Mary was able to participate in an international exchange that enabled her to observe another education system by student-teaching in Denmark!
-In addition to loving teaching and science (especially biology), Mary has a passion for theatre and can frequently be found rushing off to see plays all around the Bay Area.
+She then went on to get her Masters in Education from UC Santa Barbara's Teacher Education Program where she was able to participate in an international exchange that enabled her to observe another education system by student-teaching in Denmark!
+More recently, alongside two other Gateway colleagues, Mary was selected to participate in the two-year Hollyhock Fellowship at Stanford University.
+In addition to loving teaching and biology, Mary has a passion for theatre and can frequently be found rushing off to see plays all around the Bay Area.

 San Francisco born and bred, true and through!
 Loyal to her soil and the roots that raised her.
 Angelica is committed to providing a safe space for all San Francisco youth to engage in critical dialogue to become their true authentic self.
 Her work supports BIPOC students, educators, and school counselors, to highlight the importance of mental health and anti-racist practices.
 She is a Mama-scholar to Ava & Ayson whom she credits to being the best version of herself!